cengels/potence/README.md

 function, to make it more failsafe or faster?
 Again, don't hesitate to open an issue or directly create a pull request!

-*Note: nitrous is dedicated to a small package size, to allow you to embed it in almost any project with minimal overhead.
+*Note: potence is dedicated to a small package size, to allow you to embed it in almost any project with minimal overhead.
 To maintain this paradigm, a function proposal must fulfill two
 requirements: the function must be small in size (otherwise a separate package may be more reasonable) and its use case must be common enough to be potentially frequently used by consumers.